mgustafsson1/devbox/README.md

 ## Vagrant Commands

 * `vagrant up` starts the virtual machine and provisions it
+* `vagrant ssh` gives you shell access to the virtual machine
 * `vagrant suspend` will essentially put the machine to 'sleep' with `vagrant resume` waking it back up
 * `vagrant reload` will reload the VM.
 Do this when the VM config changed.
 For exmpale when you changed one of the configs (e.g. php.ini, sphinx.conf, etc. or after a git pull of this repo)
 * `vagrant halt` attempts a graceful shutdown of the machine and will need to be brought back with `vagrant up`
-* `vagrant ssh` gives you shell access to the virtual machine
+* `vagrant halt --force` force shutdown if normal halt doesn't work
+* `vagrant destroy` you broke something? this will destroy the VM and reprovisions it again completely.
+Takes some time.

 Fore more: Vagrant is [very well documented](http://docs.vagrantup.com/v2/)